 }

 where

-In the following calculation we only consider this dominant part which radiation at $f_2$, so $\tilde{h}_+=\tilde{h}_{+,2}$.
-Note that this is only the gravitational wave of the precession of $\mathbf{S}_1$, similarly one can also calculate the spin-precession waveform of the component black hole.
-Apparently, for equal-mass binary black holes with the same spin magnitude, the total precessing GW strain is exactly twice that of the $\mathbf{S}_1$ component.
-From Eqs. (\ref{hpf},~\ref{hpf2}), we can clearly see that the frequency-domain strain is proportional $f^{7/10}$, which distinguishes from the inspiral one $f^{-7/6}$.
+In the following calculation we will only consider this dominant part which radiates at $f_2$, so $\tilde{h}_+=\tilde{h}_{+,2}$.
+Note that this is only the gravitational wave of the precession of $\mathbf{S}_1$, similarly one can also calculate the precession's waveform of the component black hole.
+For equal-mass binary black holes with the same spin magnitude, the total GW strain from spin precession is exactly twice that of the $\mathbf{S}_1$ component.
+From Eqs. (\ref{hpf},~\ref{hpf2}), we can clearly see that the frequency-domain strain is proportional to $f^{7/10}$, which distinguishes from the inspiral one $f^{-7/6}$.

-Fig.~\ref{fig:waveform} demonstrates five precession waveforms in time-domain which are cut off at the light-ring, we can see that this kind of GWs seem like remarkable burst signals without periodicity.
-Comparing with the inspiral waveforms, this kind of burst signals just appear at the plunge stage and increase very fast in a short duration.
-Distinguishing it from other types of GWs will not be very difficult.
-In addition, we find that the equal mass binary has more strong precessing signal than the unequal cases.
-More massive and fast spinning binaries can produce stronger signals.
+Fig.~\ref{fig:waveform} shows five time-domain precession's waveforms that are cut off at the light ring.
+This very short signal, called burst, is very different from the inspiral signal.
+Furthermore, we can observe that binaries of nearly equal mass have a stronger precession's signal than unequal cases.
+Faster rotating and more massive binaries can produce stronger signals.